antoine-gallix/ranker/README.md

 In the case of neither top or end nodes are enough to form a full batch of 5, we could then explore methods to find unrelated nodes from the middle of the chains.

+# Profiling

+We create a profiling decorator to track the number of times the base ranking function was called.
+This allows us to compare versions of the algorithm.

 ## requirements

 pytest